quasarframework/quasar-testing/README.md

 ## Contributing

-Contributions to this repository are highly desirable.
-Before you make a PR, please open an issue, create a fork and PR.
-See the [Contribution Guidelines](./.github/CONTRIBUTING.md) for more details.
-Please note: Project coordination takes place on the [Discord server](https://discord.gg/5TDhbDg).
+Contributions to this repository are highly desirable, see the [Contribution Guidelines](./.github/CONTRIBUTING.md) for more details.
+Please note: project coordination takes place on the [Discord server](https://discord.gg/5TDhbDg).

 ## Contributors